badiaamakhlouf/DS_ML_InterviewBank/pages/data_visualization_and_eda.md

 _Source: https://www.researchgate.net/figure/Examples-of-positive-negative-and-zero-excess-kurtosis_fig4_373105776_

-### Q- What does Spread or Dispersion analysis mean ?
+### Q7- What does Spread or Dispersion analysis mean ?

 - Spread analysis and dispersion analysis are usually used interchangeably, but they can have subtle differences depending on the context.
 - Dispersion analysis is a more specific term used in statistics to describe the variability within a dataset.